hpi-swa-teaching/IMAPClient/README.md

 Jonathan Sauder, Marcus Ding, Melvin Witte, Daniel Lindner

-Ano Overview of our architecture can be seen [here](https://drive.google.com/file/d/0B7DmQDOI4mJbdm0tTF9hMnVHV0U/view?usp=sharing).
+An Overview of our architecture can be seen [here](https://drive.google.com/file/d/0B7DmQDOI4mJbdm0tTF9hMnVHV0U/view?usp=sharing).

 To start the application, do ICLoginDialog open.